replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 For example, if your application includes a UI where users manage their application instance, then you can use the `/api/v1/app/updates` endpoint to include messages in the UI that encourage users to upgrade when new versions are available.
 You could also revoke access to the application during runtime when a license expires using the `/api/v1/license/fields` endpoint.

-For more information about how to get started with the Replicated SDK, see [About the Replicated SDK (Beta)](/vendor/replicated-sdk-overview).
+For more information about how to get started with the Replicated SDK, see [About the Replicated SDK](/vendor/replicated-sdk-overview).

+For information about how to develop against the Replicated SDK API with mock data, see [Developing Against the Replicated SDK](/vendor/replicated-sdk-developing).

 ## app